tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 information, and this additional information JSON dictionary contains the key "dohTemplate" {{iana}}, then the client SHOULD add this DoH server to its list of known DoH configurations.
 The domains that the DoH server claims authority for are listed in the "dnsZones" key.
-Clients MUST peform an NS2 record query to the locally-provisioned DoH server and validate the answer with DNSSEC {{!RFC4033}} before creating a mapping from the domain to the server.
+Clients MUST peform an DOHNS record query to the locally-provisioned DoH server and validate the answer with DNSSEC {{!RFC4033}} before creating a mapping from the domain to the server.
 Once this has been validated, clients can use this server for resolution as described in step 2 of {{resolution-algorithm}}.